-Ready to launch your career as a doula?
+Ready to launch your career as a Professional Doula?

-Training to become a doula is an amazing journey.
+Training to become a Professional Doula is an amazing journey.
 My goal is to help you focus your passion into a fulfilling career, provide you with resources and information you’ll need, and nurture you as you grow into the unique doula you will become.

 Rocky Mountain Doula’s Professional Doula Program is a 60+ hour course that combines self-paced online content, eight weekly live online training sessions, in-person skills instruction, and much more.
 The workshop will prepare you for your exciting career as a Professional Doula!

 Not only will you learn a variety of support skills for all types of labor and birth, we’ll cover business skills for the doula as well.
 Come prepared to laugh, cry, learn, and connect to the doula community.
-I’ve been a Doula since 1998 and I love sharing not only the wisdom I’ve learned, but also the funny moments, the mistakes I’ve made, and all the amazing resources I’ve gathered.
+I’ve been a Professional Doula since 1998 and I love sharing not only the wisdom I’ve learned, but also the funny moments, the mistakes I’ve made, and all the amazing resources I’ve gathered.

 You are preparing for a career that requires a nurturing heart, strong labor support skills, and business savvy.
-Training with Rocky Mountain Doula will connect your nurturing heart to the skills and knowledge you’ll need to be successful as a doula.
-Curriculum is designed to engage a variety of learning styles as well as encourage interaction rather than passive learning.
+Training with Rocky Mountain Doula will connect your nurturing heart to the skills and knowledge you’ll need to be successful as a Professional Doula.
+The training workshop is designed to engage a variety of learning styles as well as encourage interaction rather than passive learning.
 Training workshops are 18 hours, and include plenty of hands-on, role-playing, and discussion-based learning.

 Topics covered at the Doula Training

 Professionalism & Business Success

 · Practical application of standards of practice, ethics, and integrity

 · Modeling and teaching positive communication and self-advocacy